SAP-archive/bot-connector/README.md

 #### Receive a message

-Connector posts on your bot endpoint each time a new message arrives from a channel.
+Bot Connector posts on your bot endpoint each time a new message arrives from a channel.
-* a new message is received by Connector
+* a new message is received by Bot Connector
 * the message is parsed by the corresponding service
 * the message is saved in MongoDB
 * the message is post to the bot endpoint

 #### Post a message

-To send a new message, you have to post it the to Connector's API
+To send a new message, you have to post it the to Bot Connector's API
 * the messages are saved in MongoDB
 * the messages are formatted by the corresponding service to match the channel's format
-* the messages are sent by Connector to the corresponding channel
+* the messages are sent by Bot Connector to the corresponding channel

 ## Messages format

 All messages coming from the bot are parsed and modified to match the destination channel specifications.
-Connector supports several message formats:
+Bot Connector supports several message formats:

 * Text message: